National Institute of Technology, Goa: Campus

-The campus is located at Farmagudi, Ponda approximately 29 km southeast of Panaji, the capital of Goa and it is a temporary campus.
+The campus is located at cuncolim, Madgoan approximately 29 km south-side of Panaji, the capital of Goa and it is a temporary campus.
 The state of Goa is well connected by roadways, railways and airways with various parts of the country.
 At present NIT Goa is temporarily accommodated and functioning in the Goa Engineering College (GEC) Campus located at Farmagudi, Goa.
 For the permanent campus, an area of 300 acres, spanning from Cuncolim to Balli, was identified by the state but the project ran into trouble when locals objected to the proposal as 50% exclusive reservation was not promised for Goan students.
 The former Chief Minister of Goa, Mr. Manohar Parrikar reiterated that no land will be given to the institute if 50% reservation is not provided for Goan students.
 The Government of India finally decided to reserve 50 per cent of the seats exclusively for Goan students in the National Institute of Technology, Goa from academic year 2012-13.

+Now NIT Goa is operating from its permanent campus.